Academic year: Sweden

-In Sweden, the school year starts around mid- or late August (September 1 at the universities).
+In Sweden, the school year starts around mid- or late August (early September at the universities).
 The week before All Saint's Day (taken as a Saturday around November 2) primary and secondary school students have an autumn holiday.
 Christmas holiday starts around December 19–20, depending on the day of the week on which Christmas Eve occurs.
 It usually ends some days after January 6, which is also a public holiday.
 In March, primary and secondary school students have one week of winter vacation; the exact week varies by location.
 Easter public holidays last four days from Friday to Monday.
 Easter school holidays are either the week preceding Easter or the week immediately following, depending on location.
-Primary and secondary school summer holidays last about ten weeks, starting in the second week of June.
+In late May, students in primary and secondary schools always receive two days off during Ascension Day and the Friday following Ascension Day.
+Primary and secondary school summer holidays last about ten weeks, usually starting in the second week of June.